BJeannot1/Compute_actual_ET_over_space_and_time/README.md

 - matplotlib

  ## 2. Steps
-- Download the repository
+- Download the repository;
-- Replace the example input file by a netCDF file describing the settings of your test case.
+- Replace the example input file by a netCDF file describing the settings of your test case;
-- Run "Main.py"
+- Run "Main.py".

  ## 3. Outputs
 Running the code generates several outputs :